Does your marketing team need an SEO platform?

 Before you purchase these essential tools, make sure your organization has the resources, and the right mindset, to practice search engine optimization effectively.

-Understanding your current marketing processes, knowing how to measure success, and being able to identify where you are looking for improvements, are all critical pieces of the SEO platform decision-making process.
-But deciding whether your company needs an SEO platform calls for the same evaluative steps involved in any software adoption, starting with a comprehensive self-assessment.
+Understanding your current marketing processes, knowing how to measure success and being able to identify where you are looking for improvements are all critical pieces of the SEO platform decision-making process.
+The following section outlines four steps to help your organization begin that process and choose the SEO platform that is the right fit for your business needs and goals.

 Explore platform capabilities from vendors like Semrush, Ahrefs, Brightedge, Conductor and more in the full MarTech Intelligence Report on enterprise SEO platforms.